Vacation rentals in Tallulah Falls

 Just north of the falls, the park’s Shortline Trail is one of the most accessible and serene ways to explore the Tallulah River, with three miles of paved trail that follow the Old Tallulah Falls Railroad bed.
 Much of the remaining 20 miles of hiking and biking trails lead up and alongside the falls, making them more physically strenuous.
 Experienced thrill-seekers can get a permit to go whitewater rafting during the twice-annual water release or climb the park’s vertiginous cliff faces for a unique perspective of the maple leaves turning crimson in the fall.
 Those in the know head up to Tallulah Point Overlook to admire the 1,000-foot gorge from the roadside, and the 45-minute drive into neighboring South Carolina is worth the trip for a laid-back day spent kayaking on Lake Tugalo or casting a line for largemouth bass.

-Top things to do in Tallulah Falls
+What are the top things to do in Tallulah Falls?

 Gorge Floor Suspension Bridge